wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/faq/change-environment.md

 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 ---

-Yes, this is possible.
+Yes, this is possible and can be changed by following these instructions:

+1. Navigate to _Settings_
-On the settings page click on _Environment & API key_.
-You will then be redirected to another page displaying the API key, environment, or both, which can be updated.
+2. Click on _Environment & API key_
+3. You will be redirected to another page displaying the _API key_, _Environment_, or both, which can also be updated.